-In order to equalize the performance of motorcycles with different engine configurations, amendments of the maximum rev may be applied according to their respective racing performances.
+In order to equalize the performance of motorcycles with different engine configurations, amendments, for example, of the maximum rev may be applied according to their respective racing performances.
+In addition, the DMSB may authorise the use of concession parts for certain motorcycle models and, depending on the corresponding competition performance, prohibit their use again.
+The current status of usable concession parts can be found in the IDM Eligible Parts List.